DothWalrus/Spatial-Stats-App/README.md

 # Spatial-Stats-App
-App used to locate dendritic cell nuclie in images of gastric mucosa.
+App used to locate dendritic cell nuclei in images of gastric mucosa.